blamson/fire-emblem-app/markdown_files/true_hit_explanation_pt2.md

 ### Conclusion: Let's add some perspective and end this

-Let's make sure we haven't gotten lost in the math and remember what super low hit rate actually means.
+Let's make sure we haven't gotten lost in the math and remember what a super low hit rate actually means.

 If we were using just a single dice ranging from 0 to 99 (like FE 1-5) and checking for $P(X<1)$ we only have $X=0$ as a possible outcome, but that's still $1/100=1\%$.
 Way more likely (and has probably gotten you killed if you've played Thracia 776).
 This is why so many of us also have stories of getting killed by $1\%$ critical hits.